ashcrow/tbd/doc/development.rst

 Commissaire Proposal Document
 `````````````````````````````
-A Commissaire Proposal Document (CPD) is needed when a change will significantly
+A Commissaire Proposal Document (CPD) must be submitted and approved before
-change the current implementation.
-This may mean breaking backward
+significantly changing the current implementation.
+This applies to
-compatibility, replacing a subsystem, changing the user experience, etc..
-For
+changes which  break backward compatibility, replace a subsystem, change the
+user experience, etc..
+For information on the CPD process see
-information on the CPD process see `CPD-1: CPD Process <https://github.com/projectatomic/commissaire/wiki/cpd-1>`_ and the `CPD Template <https://github.com/projectatomic/commissaire/wiki/cpd_template>`_.
+`CPD-1: CPD Process <https://github.com/projectatomic/commissaire/wiki/cpd-1>`_ and the `CPD Template <https://github.com/projectatomic/commissaire/wiki/cpd_template>`_.

 Ansible Templates
 `````````````````